smart-on-fhir/smart-dev-sandbox/README.md

 	```sh
 	docker-compose up
 	```
+4. It might take some time to download all the images on the first run.
-4. It might take a minute to start all the services.
+   After that, it probably takes a minute to start all the services.
 5. Open http://localhost:4000 in your browser to access the sandbox.

 ## Stop the Dev Sandbox